hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524625v3-learning-from-videos-for-3d-world-enhancing-mllms-with-3d-vision-geo.md

 ---
 layout: default
-title: Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors
+title: "Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors"
 ---

 # Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors